SolarCity: Solar leasing

 In 2008, SolarCity entered the solar leasing market with a new solar lease option for homeowners: leasing rooftop solar to customers who would pay no upfront costs.
 In exchange, customers paid for 20 years for power generated by those panels.
 SolarCity's solar lease allowed some homeowners to pay less each month than they previously paid for electricity from the utility company.

 The "no-money-down solar" business model became the most popular in the U.S. and increased installations, but it also added considerably to SolarCity's debt, accounting for about half of the company's over $3 billion debt in 2016.
 The business model was also criticized by consumer advocates and government regulators.

 Commercial solar panels

-In May 2008, SolarCity completed what was, at the time, the largest commercial solar installation in San Jose, at the North Campus of eBay.
-In July 2008, SolarCity completed what was, at the time, the largest commercial solar installation in San Francisco, consisting of 1,606 solar photovoltaic panels for British Motor Car Distributors.
+In May 2008, SolarCity completed what was, at the time, the largest commercial solar installation in San Jose, California, at the North Campus of eBay.
+In July 2008, SolarCity completed what was, at the time, the largest commercial solar installation in San Francisco, California, consisting of 1,606 solar photovoltaic panels for British Motor Car Distributors.
 SolarCity introduced additional financing options for businesses in 2009 and built multiple solar projects for other large organizations, including Walmart, Intel, and the U.S. military.
 In 2013, the company established GivePower as a non-profit branch of its solar business, which is an independent enterprise.